Hypercubers/dev.hypercubing.xyz/docs/hsc/puzzle-dev/first-puzzle.md

 # First Puzzle

 Now that we know all the puzzle jargon, let's build a **shallow-cut face-turning cube** (that's the standard 3x3x3 Rubik's cube) in Hyperspeedcube.
-First I'll show you the code and then we'll disect each part.
+First I'll show you the code and then we'll dissect each part.

 ```lua title="3x3x3.lua"
 puzzles:add('3x3x3', {